After completing this section, you should be able to do the following.

 We are asking whether every natural number less than 5 is also a natural number whose square is less than 10.
 Okay, we could just write out the elements of the sets: \(A = \{0,1,2,3,4\}\) and \(B = \{0,1,2,3\}\) (since \(3^2 = 9\) and \(4^2 = 16\)).
 So \(B \subseteq A\text{.}\) But \(B \neq A\text{,}\) so in fact \(B \subset A\text{.}\)

-The sets in the example above were small and easy enough to write down the elements of the sets.
+The sets in the example above were small, and it is easy enough to write down the elements of the sets.
 However, we can also prove subset relationships between sets if this isn’t practical or even possible (perhaps the sets are infinite).
 Let’s look carefully at how we could have reasoned about the example above.

 Proof.